 - Refer to the Dosage Modification section for instructions on withholding, decreasing, or permanently discontinuing cobimetinib in the event of adverse reactions

-- New primary malignancies can occur; monitor for new malignancies prior to initiation of therapy, while on therapy, and for up to 6 months following the last dose
+- New primary malignancies can occur; monitor for new malignancies before initiation of therapy, while on therapy, and for up to 6 months following the last dose

 - Major hemorrhagic events reported; monitor for signs and symptoms of bleeding

-- Risk of cardiomyopathy is increased in patients receiving cobimetinib with vemurafenib compared with vemurafenib as a single agent; safety has not been established in patients with decreased LVEF; evaluate LVEF before treatment, after 1 month of treatment, then q3 months thereafter during treatment
+- The risk of cardiomyopathy is increased in patients receiving cobimetinib with vemurafenib compared with vemurafenib as a single agent; safety has not been established in patients with decreased LVEF; evaluate LVEF before treatment, after 1 month of treatment, then q3 months thereafter during treatment

 - May cause severe dermatologic reactions; monitor for severe rashes